rayyansys/swarm-scheduler/README.md

 ### Updating the crontab or the cron stack

-If you need to modify your cron tasks defined in the cron stack above, just remove the stack and add it again with the modified file:
+If you need to modify your cron tasks defined in the cron stack above, use `docker service update ...` to update the existing cron services and `docker service create ...` to add new cron services.

+Alternatively, just remove the cron stack and add it again with the modified file:

     docker stack rm cron
     docker stack deploy -c modified-cron-stack.yml cron

-If what you need is just to change the cron schedule, modify the docker config and deploy it again.
-Note that this will cause any running task to restart automatically (TODO need to verify that).
+If what you need is just to change the cron schedule, create a newer version for the docker config.
+Note that this will cause any running tasks to restart automatically.

-    docker service update --config-rm crontab scheduler_manager && \
-    docker config rm crontab && \
-    docker config create crontab crontab-example && \
+    docker config create crontab.v2 crontab-example-modified && \
-    docker service update --config-add crontab scheduler_manager
+    docker service update \
+        --config-add source=crontab.v2,target=crontab \
+        --config-rm crontab.v1 \
+        scheduler_manager && \
+    docker config rm crontab.v1